Kaillie Humphries: Bobsled career

-Humphries was initially low on the Canadian depth chart and considered representing the United Kingdom, the country of her then-fiancé, Dan Humphries, to compete at the 2006 Olympics.
+Simundson was initially low on the Canadian depth chart and considered representing the United Kingdom, the country of her then-fiancé, Dan Humphries, to compete at the 2006 Olympics.
 Opting to remain with the Canadian team, she gained a spot on the roster after signing up for a bobsled driving school.
+Following her marriage to Humphries in 2007, she changed her name to Kaillie Humphries.

-She won the silver medal in the mixed bobsled-skeleton team event at the 2008 FIBT World Championships in Altenberg, Germany.
+Humphries won the silver medal in the mixed bobsled-skeleton team event at the 2008 FIBT World Championships in Altenberg, Germany.
 Following a seventh-place finish in the 2008–09 Bobsleigh World Cup series, she finished second overall in the 2009-10 series with one win, two other podium finishes, and never less than a top-six finish (in a field of 20) over eight races.

 At the 2010 Winter Olympics, Humphries won the gold medal in the two-woman competition with brakewoman Heather Moyse.
 The silver medal was won by fellow Canadians Shelley-Ann Brown and Helen Upperton.
 After the final run, Humphries said: "I don't think I can put it into words yet.
 We did our job, you know.
 The goal I set as a little kid, to have done it, is amazing."

 After the 2010 Olympics, Humphries met with less success for nearly two seasons.
 She finished on the podium only once during the 2010–11 World Cup series, though her consistent top-10 finishes allowed her to finish in third place overall.
 She slid to fifth place overall in the 2011–12 World Cup series, though she did have four podium finishes, including three gold medals.

 Humphries teamed up with brakewoman Emily Baadsvik and then brakewoman Jennifer Ciochetti for consecutive wins in the last two races of the 2011–12 World Cup.
 Humphries and Ciochetti also won the 2012 World Championship race in Lake Placid, marking the first gold for a Canadian women's bobsled team at the World Championships.
 When asked what the result meant on top of her Olympic gold, she said: "It feels amazing.
 It is another goal accomplished.
 This means a lot to me.
 I feel like I'm still growing as a pilot, and I try to learn from every experience.
 I have been working on my consistency, and I'm glad it showed here."
 In the team event, Humphries helped guide the Canadians to a bronze medal.

 These three gold medals started a winning streak that would eventually break records for woman's bobsled competition.